acenet-arc/cloud_from_a_to_z/_episodes/installing-jekyll.md

 {: .callout}

-Lets remove the default landing page that our apache2 installation put in this folder so that when we create our new website with Jekyll it can write a new <code>index.html</code> file here without having to be run as the root user to overwrite the existing <code>index.html</code> file.
+Lets remove the default landing page that our apache2 installation put in this folder so that when we create our new website with Jekyll it can write a new `index.html` file here without having to be run as the root user to overwrite the existing `index.html` file.
+To remove a file you use the `rm` command followed by the path to the file you wish to remove.
 ~~~
 $ sudo rm /var/www/html/index.html
 ~~~
 {: .bashrc}

-The last step is to add our current user to the <code>webeditor</code> group.
+The last step is to add our current user to the `webeditor` group.
+To do this we can use the `adduser` command which can be used to add an existing user to a new group.
 ~~~
 $ sudo adduser ubuntu webeditor
 ~~~